dmarshNAIT/dmarshNAIT.github.io/courses/dmit1508/DMIT1508_triggers.markdown

 ## Triggers

 Triggers are objects that are stored in the database, that execute when they are triggered **by a specific DML statement**.
+We can think of them like an SP that runs automatically when something specific happens.

 For example, we could create a trigger that's associated with an `INSERT` operation on the `Staff` table.
 Every time we execute an `INSERT` on the `Staff` table, the code in that trigger will execute.